• Health

 Experts suggest focusing on consistent, low-impact movement paired with whole-food eating patterns.

-Dr. Link advises avoiding high-impact sports: “We don’t recommend high impact exercise because that can destroy the knee joint.
-Low impact exercise is best.”
+Dr. Link advises avoiding high-impact sports: “We don’t recommend high-impact exercise because that can destroy the knee joint.
+Low-impact exercise is best.”

 Useful movement patterns include: